leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 meaning that the experiments iterate through the list of subsampling rates [1.0, 0.8, 0.6, 0.4].

 ### Plotting
-The script `InformationLoss.py` accepts some other parameters.
-For example the command line parameter `type` can have one of the following values

-- `bar`: Bar plot to show the error for the full sampling and the reduced sampling + lost information
-- `gauss`: Gaussian curve to show the error distribution

-to define the type of the plot.
-Moreover, the `--attributes` parameter is a list with all the substrings you want to look for in the file name.
-It's a list as a string without any spaces, e.g.
-`--attributes="[perlin,cluster_8]"`.
+The script `PlotData.py` loads all all the error values into a table with the following columns:
+- `network`
+- `stimulus`
+- `experiment`
+- `sampling`
+- `parameter`
+- `measure`
+- `value`

+The passed `--x` and `--y`, as well as the `--group` parameter should be set to a column name.
+The other command line parameters --show --network=network `--input=input`, `--experiment=experiment`
+`--sampling=sampling_rate` and `--parameter=experiment_parameter` are used for filtering.
+If they aren't set the data table is not filtered for these particular values.
+For possible values see the sections and paragraphs above.
 The parameter `--show` is set when the plots are to be displayed instead of saved.
-The path parameters `--path_full` can be set to the error file for the full sampling.
+The path parameters `--path` can be set to the directory with the error files, which were obtained from the experiments.
 Per default, however, these parameters don't need to be changed.

 ## The Jupyter notebook
 To provide play around and test different parameter settings, there is a Jupyter notebook provided.